 Michigan FAR Flyers special hockey is dedicated to the development and enjoyment of hockey for developmentally or physically challenged athletes.
 The Michigan FAR Flyers team consist of players and volunteers from various counties in the southeast areas of Michigan.

-The hockey team is part of the FAR Conservatory of Therapeutic and Performing Arts Ice Skating program, which has been encouraging special athletes in ice hockey and figure skating for over 27 years.
+The hockey team is part of the FAR Therapeutic Arts and Recreation skating program, which has been encouraging special athletes in ice hockey and figure skating for over 28 years.

 In 2002, the Michigan FAR Flyers team joined the American Special Hockey Association (ASHA), USA Disabled Hockey, Michigan Amateur Hockey Association (MAHA), and Special Hockey International (SHI).

 Both FAR and ASHA are 501 (c) (3) non-profit organizations.